-- report on productivity in the rail industry; - complete our review of the rolling stock market transparency order; - monitor and report on open access; - publish our annual assessments of Network Rail and London St. Pancras Highspeed; - publish our annual assessments of Network Rail's stakeholder engagement and efficiency and finance; - release annual statistics on rail safety, station usage estimates and rail industry finance; - report on our initial engagement with Network Rail to reduce administrative burdens we impose; - publish the initial findings of our deep dive into the rail investment framework; - review our rail industry-facing KPIs following engagement with the sector.
+- consult on and complete the CP7 passenger train performance reset; - report on productivity in the rail industry; - complete our review of the rolling stock market transparency order; - monitor and report on open access; - publish our annual assessments of Network Rail and London St. Pancras Highspeed; - publish our annual assessment of efficiency and finance;

+- report on Network Rail's stakeholder engagement; - release annual statistics on rail safety, station usage estimates and rail industry finance; - report on our initial engagement with Network Rail to reduce administrative burdens we impose; - publish the initial findings of our deep dive into the rail investment framework; and - review our rail industry-facing KPIs following engagement with the sector.